Behavioral Interview & McKinsey PEI Guide (2026)

 McKinsey: Personal Experience Interview (PEI)

 The PEI is a dedicated section of each McKinsey interview, lasting 15-20 minutes.
-Each interviewer picks one of three dimensions (Personal Impact, Entrepreneurial Drive, or Inclusive Leadership) and asks you to share a specific story.
+Each interviewer picks one of four dimensions (Connection, Drive, Leadership, or Growth) and asks you to share a specific story.
 Then they spend 10-15 minutes asking probing follow-up questions.

 The depth of questioning is what makes the PEI distinct.
 Expect questions like: "What exactly did you say to convince them?"
 "How did she respond to that?"
 "Why did you choose that approach instead of X?"
 "What would you do differently now?"